 For example, Barclaycard CashForward World Mastercard cardholders who spend at least $1,000 in their first 90 days will snag a $200 sign-up bonus, which could significantly defray the cost of adding a furry friend to the family.
 The card also features 1.5 percent cash back on every purchase, but with an added twist: Each time you claim your cash, you’ll receive a 5 percent earnings bonus to boot.

-Meanwhile, the Blue Cash EveryDay Card from American Express comes with a much smaller sign-up bonus of $100 for new cardholders who also spend $1,000 in the first three months.
-Adding to this card's appeal, though, is a generous cash back rate of 3 percent at U.S. supermarkets (up to $6,000 per year).
+Meanwhile, the Blue Cash Everyday® Card from American Express comes with a much smaller welcome offer of $150 statement credit for new cardholders who also spend $1,000 in the first three months.
+Adding to this card’s appeal, though, is a generous cash back rate of 3 percent at U.S. supermarkets (up to $6,000 per year, then 1%).

 Such substantial rewards provide added incentive to buy pet food from your local grocer versus shopping at specialty retailers, though it’s worth noting big-box stores such as Target and Walmart are not included in the supermarket category.

-Then there's the Chase Freedom Unlimited card, which splits the difference between the two preceding cards by offering a $150 sign-up bonus after you spend just $500 in the first three months.
-All purchases earn a 1.5 percent rewards rate.
-The card accumulates Chase Ultimate Rewards points, which you can redeem for cash back at a value of 1 cent per point, or transfer to an eligible Chase card – such as the Chase Sapphire Preferred card – where points are worth 1.5 cents or more if you redeem them for travel.
+Then there’s the Chase Freedom Unlimited card, which offers 3 percent cash back on purchases in the first year (up to $20,000 in purchases, then 1.5 percent cash back).
+All purchases in following years earn a 1.5 percent rewards rate.
+The card accumulates Chase Ultimate Rewards points, which you can redeem for cash back at a value of 1 cent per point, or transfer to an eligible Chase card – such as the Chase Sapphire Reserve – where points are worth 1.5 cents or more if you redeem them for travel.